 They will form new roots along the stem that’s underground, making the plant much stronger.
 Remove a few sets of the bottom leaves before planting, if necessary.

-Pepper plants don’t need a ton of space, which is great for those of us with small garden plots.
+Pepper plants don’t need a ton of room, which is great for those of us with small garden plots.
 But don’t overcrowd them.
 Space them 18-24″ apart, depending on the size of the mature plant.

-Pepper Plant Care Instructions
+Pepper Plant Care & Growing Instructions

 Water

 So it’s very important to keep the soil on the dry side.
-Allow it to dry between waterings, but never to the point where the plant starts drooping.
+Allow it to dry between deep waterings, but never to the point where the plant starts drooping.

 Sunlight